columnflow/columnflow/docs/user_guide/ml.md

 With this information, you can call and prepare the columns to be used by the model for training.
 In the following example a very simple dummy trainings loop is performed using the Keras fit function.
+Within this function some helper functions are used that are further explained in the following chapter about good practices.
 ```{literalinclude} ./ml_code.py
 :language: python
 :start-at: def train